 On the volcanic trail at Eshaness

 The rugged cliffs at Eshaness are pretty unrivalled in terms of sheer breath-taking beauty, geology and archaeology.
-A trip to Eshaness is usually high up on many travellers ‘Shetland adventure bucket-list’, and this guide by Laurie Goodlad, writer and Shetland with Laurie tour guide will walk you through the area.

 The area around Eshaness is geologically fascinating; the cliffs show a series of lava flows dating back millions of years to a landscape of volcanoes, fire and lava.